tomor/netsimulate/README.md

 Run `go run . -h` for list of existing simulations.

-Simulations which use HTTP server can be started also with TLS (`-https` option).
+Simulations which use HTTP server can be started also with TLS (`-tls` flag).
 Help (`-h`) shows which are those.
 Spoiler: There is no difference in how the tcp connections are reused when TLS is used.
-The only difference which visible in `tcpdump` and `wirshark` is the TLS handshake and the encrypted communication.

 ### tcpdump
 ```shell